-- (a) The clauses at FAR 52.209-3 and 52.209-4 do not cover all the solicitation requirements described in FAR 9.306.
-If a solicitation contains a testing and approval requirement, you must address the requirements in FAR 9.306 paragraphs (d), (f), (g), (h), (i), and (j).
-For FSS, the clauses prescribed in 509.308 address the requirement in FAR 9.306(h). - (b) In FSS solicitations that contain FAR 52.209-3, First Article Approval-Contractor Testing, or FAR 52.209-4, First Article Approval-Government Testing, insert 552.209-71, Waiver of First Article Testing and Approval Requirement.
+The clauses at FAR 52.209-3 and 52.209-4 do not cover all the solicitation requirements described in FAR 9.306.
+If a solicitation contains a testing and approval requirement, the contracting officer must address the requirements in FAR 9.306(d) and (f) through (j) in the solicitation's Section H, special contract requirements.